BeebMaster - Econet Interfaces

 The remaining empty spaces for resistors and capacitors are for network termination.

-Many thanks to Jules Richardson for this picture of the Acorn System Econet card.
+Many thanks to Jules Richardson for this picture of the issue 1 Acorn System Econet card from 2004, which I updated from the original in April 2018 to increase the size from 800 pixels to 1800.